 Some may recall Frank Irvine winning the 1980 NZ Champs at Waikaraka Park, and Kevin Free winning the NZ Champs at Waikaraka Park, in 1993 (the third time he won it).

 Waikaraka Park is very accessible, being situated in Neilson Street, Onehunga, on the edges of Manukau Harbour within easy reach of all facilities.

 Classes presently raced at Waikaraka Park are A-Grade Stockcars (or SuperStocks), Standard Stockcars, Super Saloons, Limited Saloons, Modifieds, Youth Ministocks, Sidecars and Streetstocks.
 Major titles are raced at Waikaraka Park each season, along with local (regional) titles.
 More info on track history would be appreciated.
 Can you help???

-Photo on left is 53a Phillip Marx , 17v Rick Campbell , 73a Bryce Marx and on right 97a Robin Thomas battling with 48m Phil Towgood at Waikaraka Park.
+Photo below is 53a Phillip Marx , 17v Rick Campbell , 73a Bryce Marx and on right 97a Robin Thomas battling with 48m Phil Towgood at Waikaraka Park.

 Image from Waikaraka Park web site.